 Similar to sprouting seeds for our own nutritional benefit, we wanted to do the same for our livestock.
 1 pound of seed can grow up to six or 7 pounds of fodder thus providing you with more nutrient dense food for your livestock.
-Sprouts provide the highest amount of vitamins, minerals, proteins and enzymes of any of food per unit of calorie.
-Enzymes are essential because they heal the body, cleanse the body, prevent diseases, enhance general functioning of bodily organs, aid in digestion, and remove gas from the stomach.
+Sprouts provide the highest amount of vitamins, minerals, proteins, and enzymes of any of food per unit of calorie.
+Enzymes are essential because they heal the body, cleanse the body, prevent diseases, enhance the general functioning of bodily organs, aid in digestion, and remove gas from the stomach.
 This will help your livestock stay healthier in the long run and give them a natural diet in the process.
-Of course the increase in these wonderful benefits varies grain to grain.
+Of course, the increase in these wonderful benefits varies grain to grain.

 Fodder Cuts Your Livestock Feed Prices in Half

 All livestock animals can benefit from a fodder-rich diet.
 Creating a fodder system for small livestock such as goats, rabbits and chickens can be maintained on a small scale.
 They will love this green treat and you will love how economic it is compared to buying large bags of livestock feed on a monthly basis.
 You can literally cut your feed bill in half by growing fodder!

 Before you begin growing fodder, make sure you know how much seed to start in order to properly feed your livestock.
 Further, transitioning your livestock off its current diet will ensure their stomachs get used to the new diet.
 According to an article at Mother Earth News, “As any responsible animal or livestock caretaker, you will not only need to transition your animals onto fresh fodder, you will need to monitor their growth and maintenance rates to keep them in a healthy condition while you get used to feeding fodder.
 Some animals will also require roughage or mineral supplements.”
 Please only use these amounts as a guide: